samgos/Reddbot/readme.md

 #### Configure hostname

-* Copy/Paste IP address into URL bar after the droplet has installed fully to be faced with the Dokku setup.
+* Copy/Paste IP address into URL bar after the droplet has installed which might take 5/10 minutes, to be faced with the Dokku setup.
-  * Put in `hostname`
+  * Put in `hostname` for whatever domain you are using.
     * `example.com`
   * Check `Use virtualhost naming for apps
     * `http://<app-name>.example.com`